Having a pet can be a rewarding, entertaining, and downright dirty experience.

 There are other types of hairless cats besides the Sphynx.
 Even though some Peterbalds have extremely short hair, most don’t have any at all, which implies that they have very little to no hair loss.

 To avoid an accumulation of greasy buildup, Peterbalds need to be washed much like Sphynx.
-In return, You will receive a devoted, friendly, and affectionate friend in exchange.
+You will receive a devoted, friendly, and affectionate friend in exchange.

 17. Burmese

-The Burmese cat, like its near relative, the Siamese, has a coat that is short and fluffy and is a cat breed that don’t shed very much.
+Like its relative Siamese, the Burmese cat has a short and fluffy coat and is a cat breed that doesn’t shed very much.
 Although described as large cats, they are highly athletic, as seen by their ability to leap from perch to perch.

-The Burmese require the occasional use of a brush to maintain their impeccable appearance, and they adore the companionship of both their owners and their other animals.
+The Burmese occasionally use a brush to maintain their impeccable appearance and adore the companionship of their owners and other animals.

 18. Birman